rocketacademy/sarah-classic/README.md

 };
 ```

-We will eventually see all of the functionalities of this code, but first we are going to start with *line 5*.
+On line 3 we define the `main` function.
+The `{}` curly brance characters define the contents of this function.

+Without a further formal definition we'll begin using this code to make stuff appear on the screen.
+(We'll come back to the formal definitions later.)

-We are defining a variable and this is the value that we see in the grey box after we click the button.
+We are going to start with *line 5*: `myOutputValue`  is a variable that holds the value that we see in the grey box after we click the button.

 Change the value of the variable to something else.
 We'll start with numbers only: